 - Extended season for northern pike and whitefish and catch-and-release for trout open Dec.
 1 to third Saturday in May.

-- Artificial lures and/or maggots only.
+• Artificial lures and/or maggets only.

 - All other live/dead bait prohibited.

-Mouth of Flathead River to mouth of Thompson River
+Mouth of Flathead River to Thompson Falls Dam

-- Open entire vear.

-- Catch-and-release for cutthroat trout.
+- Open entire year. - Catch-and-release for cutthroat trout.

-- Bass: open entire year, 5 daily and in possession, no size limit.

-Mouth of Thompson River to Idaho Border (includes Thompson Falls, Noxon Rapids, and Cabinet Gorge Reservoirs)
+Thompson Falls Dam to Idaho Border (includes Noxon Rapids and Cabinet Gorge Reservoirs)

-- Open entire year. - Combined trout: standard lake daily and possession limits apply. - Catch-and-release for cutthroat trout. - Bass: 5 daily and in possession; except June 15 through July 15 only 1 daily and in possession, 22 inch minimum. - Hook and Line: 2 lines with up to 2 hooks per line all year.
+- Open entire year. - Combined trout: standard lake daily and possession limits apply. - · Catch-and-release for cutthroat trout. - Bass: 5 daily and in possession; except June 15 through July 15 only 1 daily and in possession, 22 inch minimum. - Walleye: no limit.
+Catch, keep and report of walleye not required (see page 25). - Hook and Line: 2 lines with up to 2 hooks per line all year.